 How tall is Victor Wembanyama?
 NBA prospect’s height grows again

 How tall is Victor Wembanyama?
-NBA prospect’s height grows again originally appeared on NBC Sports Boston
+NBA prospect’s height grows again originally appeared on NBC Sports Bayarea

 Victor Wembanyama’s stock just keeps on growing.